jolicode/starfleet/README.md

 You'll need to configure a Slack web hook url, go to `https://[your-slack-organization].slack.com/apps/A0F7XDUAZ-incoming-webhooks`.

+## Usage

+By default, the fetchers are not configured and won't fetch anything.
+You first need to head to the admin and configure them in the `fetcher` menu, then you can run `inv fetch-conferences`.

+If you want to add a source, you only have to implement the `FetcherInterface`.

+Some fetchers will use tags to fetch their data, and some of these tags may be missing.
+If this is the case, you should find the fetcher in `src\Fetcher` and add the missing tag to its tags list.

 ## Changes

 View the [CHANGELOG](CHANGELOG.md) file attached to this project.